johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-07-07-output-connection-strings-and-keys-from-azure-bicep.md

 ![screenshot of storage account access keys in the Azure Portal](../static/blog/2021-07-07-output-connection-strings-and-keys-from-azure-bicep/storage-account-access-keys.png)

-Again we can see, there are connection strings available which can be used to access the storage account.
-However, things aren't quite as simple as previously; in that there doesn't seem to be directly acquire a connection string.
-What we can do, is acquire a key; and construct ourselves a connection string on that basis.
+Again we can see, there are connection strings available in the Azure Portal, which can be used to access the storage account.
+However, things aren't quite as simple as previously; in that there doesn't seem to be a way to directly acquire a connection string.
+What we can do, is acquire a key; and construct ourselves a connection string with that.
 Here's how:

 ```bicep
 // Determine our connection string